-Community engagement events were also held in the Southern, Western, Northern and Central parts of the county.
-A flyer with the Southern, Western and Northern events were distributed through ICOPD website, social media and email marketing.
+Community engagement events were also held in the Southern, Western, and Northern parts of the county.
+These events were advertised through a press release and by flyers distributed through the ICOPD website, social media and email marketing.
+The dates and locations of the regional events were as follows: